james-d-elliott/inittmpl/USAGE.md

 ## kissit

-Generate a configuration file from environment variables
+Generate a configuration file from Keep It Simple Stupid Markup Language / KISSML (environment variables or random files you have laying around)

 ### Synopsis

-Generate a configuration file from environment variables.
+Generate a configuration file from Keep It Simple Stupid Markup Language / KISSML (environment variables or random files you have laying around).

 Environment variables take the highest precedence overwriting any other input.